Certificate in

 Assessment mode

-Assessment is through case studies, practical demonstration, written assignments and practical teaching.
+Assessment is through a variety of assessment modes including case studies, presentations, lecture demonstrations and practical teaching.

 Employment prospects

-The combination of the intensive development of both practical teaching skills and enhanced knowledge of the RAD syllabi, means that graduates who have completed the Certificate in Ballet Teaching Studies have gone on to work all over the world as ballet teachers.
-Many are offered employment within their placement schools or are successful in establishing their own.
+Former RAD graduates have gone on to work all over the world as ballet teachers.
+Many are offered employment within their placement schools or are successful in establishing their own dance school businesses.

 Award

-Successful completion of the programme leads to the award of the Certificate in Ballet Teaching Studies and eligibility for registration as a dance teacher with the RAD, which will allow you to enter students for RAD ballet examinations.
+Successful completion of the programme leads to the award of the Certificate in Dance Teaching (Ballet) and eligibility for registration as a dance teacher with the RAD, which will allow you to enter students for RAD ballet examinations.

 Further study and career development

-The Certificate in Ballet Teaching Studies is delivered internationally, via distance learning, in nine different languages, providing access to teacher training and eligibility for registration as a dance teacher with the RAD.
-For information on this programme please contact the national office in your country.
+The Certificate in Dance Teaching (Ballet) is delivered internationally, via distance learning, in nine different languages, providing access to teacher training and eligibility for registration as a dance teacher with the RAD.
+For information on this programme please contact the RAD National Office in your country.
 If you wish to study as part of the UK cohort, please contact Registry in the Faculty of Education, faculty@rad.org.uk.

 More information